 Relevant scientific guidance shall be considered by marketing authorization holders and investigators for the development of study protocols, the conduct of studies and the writing of study reports, and by national medicines authorities for the evaluation of study protocols and study reports.
-Relevant scientific guidance includes ENCePP Methodological the Guide on Standards Pharmacoepidemiology, the ENCePP Checklist for Study Protocols, the Guideline on Conduct Pharmacovigilance for Medicines Used by the Pediatric Population for studies conducted in children, and the Guidelines for Good Pharmacoepidemiology Practices of the International Society Pharmacoepidemiology (ISPE GPP).
+Relevant scientific guidance includes the ENCePP Guide on Methodological Standards in Pharmacoepidemiology, the ENCePP Checklist for Study Protocols, the Guideline on Conduct of

+Pharmacovigilance for Medicines Used by the Pediatric Population for studies conducted in children, and the Guidelines for Good Pharmacoepidemiology Practices of the International Society of Pharmacoepidemiology (ISPE GPP).